Anti-whale mechanisms on Avalanche: Avoiding pump and dump

 - Ownership Limits: Defining a maximum percentage of tokens that a management can own ensures a fairer distribution and prevents whales from accumulating too much power within the ecosystem.

-- Temporary Blocked Contracts: Using smart contracts to block tokens for a set amount of time can prevent whales from selling large quantities of tokens all at once.
+- Time-locked contracts: Using smart contracts to lock tokens for a set period of time can prevent whales from selling large quantities of tokens all at once.
 This promotes a gradual release of tokens, maintaining price stability.

-You can set up these anti-whaling mechanisms using Smithii' s tool in a few simple steps:
+You can configure these anti-whaling mechanisms using the tool at Smithii in a few simple steps:

 - Connect your wallet: Use the button on the top right to connect your wallet.